GraceCiambrone/GraceCiambrone/README.md

-### Hi there 👋

-🔭 I'm a undergrad CS major at PSU interested in machine learning!
+Undergrad CS major at PSU interested in machine learning!